sa-tre/satre-specification/docs/source/standard.md

 In addition to these capabilities, any organisation running a TRE will need to consider:

-- legal requirements: particularly around data protection and contract management
+- legal requirements — particularly around data protection and contract management
-- relationship management: engagement with internal and external stakeholders as well as the wider public
+- relationship management — engagement with internal and external stakeholders as well as the wider public

 <!-- ## Required TRE features